tinalasisi/lasisi_stats/README.md

 # Lasisi Stats Work

-Markdown website with work can be founder [here](https://tinalasisi.github.io/lasisi_stats/).
+Markdown website with work can be found [here](https://tinalasisi.github.io/lasisi_stats/).

 A [workflowr][] project.